tomaspasie/Calculator-Midterm-Project/README.md

 ## Introduction

 This calculator offers the following features:
 •	Basic Operations: Addition, Subtraction, Division, Multiplication, Square Root, Square.
 •	The user is able to select what functions they would like to use from the console when the program starts.
 •	The calculator is configurable, you can specify what functions the calculator is capable of and dynamically add functionality to it at run-time based on the user's selection.
 •	The user can select an option that will display what the calculator is capable of doing.
 •	Calculations are stored in a model.
 •	Each calculation is stored in a list of calculations.
 •	A user can iterate over the list of calculations to display the next, previous, first, and last calculation in the list of calculations.
-•	The calculator can handle a divide by zero condition
+•	The calculator can handle a divide by zero condition.
 •	The calculator utilizes at least 5 design patterns.
 •	The calculator utilized dependency injection and illustrated how to use the inversion of control principle with the implementation of a logging library.

 ## How Each Design Pattern Was Used